liampc/100-days-of-code/log.md

 Progress : DO ES6 exercises in FCC, do coding challenge in edabit

 Thoughts : Today has been a very bad day because of personal stuff, I was only able to do atleast 1 of studying/coding before the day ends.
 I reviwed spread operator, and default parameters. learned about destructuring assigned values on objects.
 Hopefully tomorrow I could get back on schedule.

+## Day 17 : 7 June 2020

+Progress: read book  and watch videos about objects oriented programming

+Thougths: Today is sunday, I normally don't do anything related to programming during sundays but since I commited to the challenge I just read a book and watch videos about object oriented programming.
+Tomorrow will be more productive for sure.